 We began our road trip in Bristol at 6:30, and arrived in Exeter at about 8:30am (after a detour for coffee).
 Our first reaction was mild university envy over the design and looks of the campus buildings.
 The main building containing their student services was equally impressive — however, I was slightly disappointing that we didn’t get to see the library, as I can imagine wanting to spend hours in there if I saw inside.

 Between lecture blocks, we spent most of our time in the hub room, where everyone’s posters were displayed during the day.
 It was also where we were given post-lecture refreshments, aka free coffee and biscuits — the organisers know their audience well!.
-Two of our group, Beth (below left) and Emily (below right), were presenters- Beth’s poster was about working with users of a hospital Pain Management centre, while Emily’s was about women’s views on how women are shown in the meme “The Lad Bible”.
+Two of our group were presenters- Beth’s poster was about working with users of a hospital Pain Management centre, while Emily’s was about women’s views on how women are shown in the meme “The Lad Bible”.
 While both studies used the same qualitative research method- thematic analysis- they were on very different subject areas, so covered entirely different groups of people.

 This was a common theme I found while looking at the posters, and the talks – no two theses were the same.
 Even when two people used the same tools, it was for very different purposes.
 Seeing the range of studies included was useful for reminding ourselves just how varied and broad-ranging psychology is, something I think is quite easy to forget when you spend third-year doing a fairly narrow range of modules that all interconnect quite closely.

 Even though neither was the lucky winner of the “Best Poster” certificate, both studies were still really interesting.
 Another poster that caught my eye was based around playing Call of Duty: seeing a genuine academic reference for such a mainstream game was unexpected and the actual study looked well-designed and researched.